For good reason, the database of Fusion SaaS products is not available for ETL tools to work directly against.

 If you are familiar with the Fusion Database itself, perhaps from an on-premise install where you can access the database directly, then scroll to the right and use the Database Table and Column fields.

 Use the filters in the columns to narrow down and find the names of the View Object(s) that are required for your extracts.
-These can then be used in the BI Cloud Connector, Analytics Cloud Data Replicator, or Data Sync, to select and extract the data required for your downstream processes.
+These can then be used in the BI Cloud Connector, or other extract tool, to select and extract the data required for your downstream processes.

 This article walked through the steps to identify which View Objects house the data required for Fusion SaaS data extracts.